sara-huang-hart/anime-recommendation-system/README.md

    <br>
       <img src="Images/img-04.png" width="600">
    <br>
 5. Each member exported his/her data to a CSV file and placed it into a shared file.
 All the individual files were consolidated to create a master file that contained approximately 50,000 anime titles and their user rating.
-Below is an example of what the data file looked like.
+Below is an example of what the anime data file looked like.
    <br>
       <img src="Images/img-05.png" width="600">
    <br>